Basil Sellers Exhibition Centre

 Now is your chance to sign up as a foundation member.

-With the grand opening scheduled for late February 2019, the normal fee of $25 a year will be waived until December 2018.
+To celebrate the successful grand opening, for a limited time the normal fee of $25 a year for Bas members will be waived.
 Membership includes access to exclusive events and parties, discounts on selected events, programs and prize entry fees and subscription to the Basil Sellers Exhibition Centre quarterly newsletter – and there’s much more in the pipeline.

 The Bas is now seeking volunteers to be involved in the new exhibition centre.
 Volunteers are invaluable support to the daily operation of a gallery space.
 Our volunteers will provide essential support in a wide variety of roles including day to day assistance with gallery duties, public programs and special events.